openstack-archive/senlin/doc/source/user/clusters.rst

 Note that in this command you can use the name, the ID or the "short ID" to specify the cluster object you want to delete.
-If the specified criteria cannot match any clusters, you will get a ``ClusterNotFound`` error.
-If more than one cluster matches the criteria, you will get a ``MultipleChoices`` error.
+If the specified criteria cannot match any clusters, you will get a ``ResourceNotFound`` exception.
+If more than one cluster matches the criteria, you will get a ``MultipleChoices`` exception.

 When there are nodes in the cluster, the Senlin engine will launch a process to delete all nodes from the cluster and destroy them before deleting the